IBE160/SG-Gruppe-KI/proposal.md

 ### 🎵 AI-Driven Music Matching ("Smart Radio")

 The music integration is designed to feel like a "Smart Radio" that learns from user feedback to create the perfect workout soundtrack.

-#### Phased Learning Approach
-*   **Phase 1 (Implicit Learning):** The AI learns from user behavior.
-The primary learning signal is the **skip rate**.
-The AI analyzes which songs are skipped and during which workout phase (warm-up, main set, cooldown) to improve future playlists.
-A high skip rate for a song in a certain phase will reduce its ranking for similar future phases.
-For non-premium users, symbols can be used to indicate if a track matches the intensity.
-*   **Phase 2 (Explicit Feedback):** The UI will introduce **"❤️ / 👎" buttons**, allowing users to give explicit feedback on tracks.
-This will provide a much stronger signal to the AI for playlist personalization.
+It is based on a two-tier playlist system: large, phase-specific **Master Lists** and a dynamic **Session Playlist**.

+#### 1. Seeding the Master Lists
+The AI populates and maintains large "Master Lists" of candidate tracks for each workout phase (e.g., Warm-up, Main, Cooldown), with each list holding up to 100 songs.
+These lists are seeded from multiple sources:
+-   **Spotify History:** The user's `recently-played` tracks from Spotify.
+-   **Linked Playlists:** Favorite playlists the user explicitly links as a source.
+-   **User Preferences:** Favorite genres and artists specified by the user in settings.
+-   **Past Workouts:** Tracks that have been used and not disliked in previous sessions.

-#### Playlist Generation
+#### 2. Playlist Generation & Pre-Workout Review
-- Pulls candidate tracks from *Recently Played*, prioritizing songs used in past workouts.
-- Scores tracks based on BPM fit, energy level, phase relevance, and historical user feedback (skips in Phase 1, likes/dislikes in Phase 2).
+-   Before a workout, the AI generates a **"Session Playlist"** by selecting the highest-scoring tracks from the relevant Master Lists.
+-   The user is presented with this Session Playlist on a **pre-workout preview screen**, where they can review the selections.

+#### 3. Learning from User Feedback
+The AI learns through a clear system of implicit and explicit user actions during the workout or on the preview screen:

+*   **Soft Delete (Skip):** If a user skips a song **within the first 30 seconds**, it is removed from the current *Session Playlist* and replaced with another track from the Master List.
+This is a weak negative signal, and the song remains in the Master List for possible future inclusion.
+*   **Hard Delete (Manual Removal):** From the preview screen or a track's context menu, the user can choose to **"Remove from library."** This is a strong, permanent negative signal that removes the song from the Master List entirely.
+*   **Positive Signals:** The AI also learns from positive signals, such as a song being allowed to finish, or future features like replaying a track (a very strong positive signal).

+#### Scoring & Ranking
+-   Tracks in the Master Lists are continuously scored based on:
-- Uses Spotify audio features (BPM, energy, danceability) and genres.
+    -   BPM and audio features (energy, danceability) matching the workout phase.
-- Backfills using recommendations when insufficient phase-fitting tracks exist.
+    -   Positive/negative feedback signals (skips, deletes, completions).
+    -   Recency and variety to avoid repetition.
+-   If a Master List has insufficient tracks, the AI backfills it using Spotify recommendations based on the user's seed preferences.

 **BPM intensity mapping (default):**
 | Phase      | Target BPM |